railwayapp/docs/src/pages/deployment/builds.md

 A Procfile is in the format of

 ```
-process1: command
-process2: command
+process: command
 ```

-When Railway deploys your build, all processes listed in the file will be started by running their respective command.
+When Railway deploys your build, the process listed in the file will be started by running the respective command.
+Note: Railway can only execute one process per Procfile.

 _Note: some buildpacks specify a default start command_